ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 These fields encompass markets, finance, economics, history, etc, any kind of field where the aim is to model decisions made by actor's.

-A node is a situation.
-An edge is link connecting situations.
-A situation a grouping of actors and their decisions (where the subnode is the actor and subnode is their decisions).
+A node is a decision made by an actor.
+A link between nodes is a causal link as one actors decision/action propagates another.
+A situation is a grouping of nodes and links, that evolves over time.

-Once you recognise a situation as a node, you can connect it to other situations.
-Past situations for inspirations.
-Parallel situations.
-Future situations for predictions.
-Categorize situations.
-Etc etc.

 The key skill is to understand a **"situation"**:

-* Understanding the "who" - Identifying the grouping of actors in this situation.
+* Understanding the "who" - Identifying the actors in this situation.
 Done by putting yourself into the perspective of the actors.
 * Understanding the "what/how" - What actions are they taking or have taken?
 Visualising them performing the action.
 * Understanding the "why" - Why are the actors taking these decisions or actions.

-Another mental trick could be visualising a "map overlay" of the situation, aka a world map.
-Then populate with various actors.
+The trick is to build an understanding of situations by connecting the nodes together across time.

 <blockquote>